taozeng/smart-calendar-event-maker/README.md

-# Smart Calendar Event Maker Plus
+# Smart Calendar Event Plus
 Create Google Calendar event from the selected text (based on Smart Calendar Event Maker).

-This extension will intelligently extract the date, time and location information from the selected text and generate a Google Calendar event for you.
+This extension will intelligently extract the date, time and location information from the selected text and create a Google Calendar event for you.

 Features: